jasonacox/TinyLLM/README.md

 Build the llama-cpp-python components for your target systems.

 ### LLMserver

+LLMserver uses the llama-cpp-python library has a built in OpenAI API compatible server.
+This can be used to host your model locally and use OpenAI API tools against your self-hosted LLM.

 ```bash
 # Install Python Libraries with Nvidia GPU support - Pin to v0.2.27 for now